ernst01/go-start-http-api/README.md

 When I first started looking into creating cleaner HTTP services I stumbled upon Mat Ryer's [How I write Go HTTP services after seven years](https://medium.com/statuscode/how-i-write-go-http-services-after-seven-years-37c208122831).
 I found his blog post inspiring and decided the emulate most of his recommendations.

+## Dockerfile

+The Dockerfile has 3 steps: The first one builds your application, the second one is meant for testing, and the final step produces a small image from `scratch`.
+As best practice the final image runs a non-root.

 ## Makefile

 A Makefile contains a set of directives that helps developers use and understand your application.